ombori/grid-docs/general/contributing.md

 Now that you have an entirely new section, the writing begins.
 Try to follow the same rules and structure as the rest of the documentation.
 Stick to logical filenames and directories, split things up if they become too complicated or if they're trying to achieve more than one thing.

 ## Updating release notes
-Every section can have release notes, but keep in mind they should be written only for "products" or "solutions" the users interact with separately.
+Every section can have release notes, but they should be written only for "products" or "solutions" the users interact with separately.
 These release notes should also be structured to be with the rest of the documentation of said product or solution.

 ### Release Notes Format
 There are 2 defined release notes formats.
 The format is determined by the release schedule.
 If it is a product the user cannot change the version of, like the Console, then a `YYY-MM-DD` format should be kept.
-If the user can choose version, then the version number should be used for the release notes.
+If the user can choose the version, then the version number should be used for the release notes.
 Check `console release notes` and `queue manager release notes` respectively for examples.

+Formatting the Release Notes headers in Markdown should be done as follows:

+- Version should have a secondary header, like `## [Version]`
+- Sub-headers dividing different sections, like bug/features, or distinctions between categories, should have the 4th header, like `#### [Subheader]`

+This header distinction is made to have the sidebar populated accordingly and not show all the sub-headers.

 ### Adding a new version
 When adding a new version, stick to the `release notes format` as described above.
 There are some rules to follow.